andrewhowdencom/website/site/content/resume.rst

 information from the user as is required by the other information specified during the checkout.

-This required considerable restructuring of Magento's core validation logic, additional validation and reasonably complex implementation of various JavaScript driven features.
+This required considerable restructuring of Magentos core validation logic, additional validation and reasonably complex implementation of various JavaScript driven features.